mttymtt/Workspace/README.md

 # Workspace
-Documentation of my workspace set ups and keyboard shortcuts in various software.
+Documentation of my workspace set ups, plugins, and keyboard shortcuts in various software.